-Summary: Fundraising organizational tips that will boost your profits.
+Summary: Fundraising tips on getting organized that will boost your profits.
 Quick tips on planning your fundraiser, organizing volunteers, and leveraging your resources.
 Fundraisers are more successful when they are well organized.

 1) Have a written project plan